tcpalmer/nina-scheduler/index.md

 Please also review the [release notes](release.html).

+If you like this plugin and it saves you time, please consider [Buying Me a Beer](https://www.buymeacoffee.com/tcpalmer).

 ### Acknowledgements
 * [Chris Woodhouse](https://www.digitalastrophotography.co.uk/about.html) has been involved since the beginning and was instrumental in hashing out the initial design and requirements.
 * Matt Nudi also provided design feedback and critical early beta testing.